AI-Matrix

 49-36=13

 This gives us the set 1,3,5,7,9,11,13.
-The first result will be the first-dimension which is 1.
+The first result will be the first dimension, which is 1.

 var per1 = 1;

 Subtracting the numbers 1,3,5,7,9,11,13.
-Going next number by previous number again.
+Going next number by the previous number again.

 3-1=2